Ly0n/awesome-robotic-tooling/README.md

 * [sanitizer](https://github.com/google/sanitizers) - AddressSanitizer, ThreadSanitizer, MemorySanitizer
 * [cppinsights](https://github.com/andreasfertig/cppinsights) - C++ Insights - See your source code with the eyes of a compiler
 * [inspect](https://pymotw.com/2/inspect/) - The inspect module provides functions for learning about live objects, including modules, classes, instances, functions, and methods
+* [Roslaunch Nodes in Valgrind or GDB](https://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB) - When debugging roscpp nodes that you are launching with roslaunch, you may wish to launch the node in a debugging program like gdb or valgrind instead.

 ### Security
 * [gocryptfs](https://github.com/rfjakob/gocryptfs) - Encrypted overlay filesystem written in Go